 With a 35mm lens, you will also get the benefit of being able to use the lens for other things and not just street photography.

 Canon also has the 35mmf 1.4 which is much more expensive and I would personally recommend for professional use or large print.
 The other alternative to that lens would be the Sigma 35mm F1.4 DG HSM Lens for Canon.
 There is also a newer version with an ultrasonic motor for focusing (USM) which is better but double the price.
 The USM is a good investment but it is around $500 and this post is aimed at beginners so I have not included all the details about this one.

 √ Quick focus.

 √ Impressive image quality and sharpness.

-× With an aperture of f/2, you might be restricted in low light situations.
+× With an aperture of f/2, you might be restricted in very low light situations.

 × More expensive than the 50mm.